 One of the primary objectives of this Guide is to promote awareness and enhance the transparency of the assessment criteria and processes for continuance as an FCU.

 OSFI will generally evaluate a proposed continuance against the criteria in this Guide; however, as the particular circumstances and facts of each application are different, this Guide should not be viewed as an exhaustive set of criteria and information requirements.
-Footnote 4 OSFI officers from the Legislation and Approvals Division and Deposit-Taking Supervision Sector jointly review and assess each application for continuance as an FCU.
+Footnote 4 OSFI officers from the Regulatory Affairs Division and Deposit-Taking Supervision Sector jointly review and assess each application for continuance as an FCU.

 A local cooperative credit society may also apply for continuance in order to immediately amalgamate with one or more local cooperative credit societies also applying for continuance or with an existing FCU.
 Footnote 5 The applications for continuance and amalgamation will be considered together.